CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Accessing Barracuda Dashboard.md

     This is the **Barracuda End User License Agreement.**

-1. Scroll down to the bottom of the page. enter the following information and then Click **Accept**.
+1. Scroll down to the bottom of the page. enter the following information and then click **Accept**.

    * **Name**: ODLUser
    * **Email Address**: Provide your personal Email address